mileselvidge/Neo-Neural-Networks/README.md

 ***

 ## Functionality
+* Create three layered artificial neural networks using the `NeuralNetwork` datatype.
+* Train (back propagate) neural networks with any number of inputs, outputs and hidden layers.
+* Query neural networks for predictions from input data.
+* Make use of the `sigmoid` and `tanh` functions.
 * Create abstract Matrices or Vectors using the `JMatrix` datatype.
 * Initilize a variety of different common matrices, such as the null-matrix, ones-matrix and identity matrix.
 * Perform arithmetic operations such as adding, subtracting, multiplying, and scaling matrices.
 * Raise a matrix to any integer power, calculate the inverse, or any negetive integer power.
-* Calculate the determinant and cofactors of a matrix.
+* Calculate the determinant, transpose and cofactors of a matrix.
-* Calculate the transpose of a matrix and calculate sub-matrices.
-* Append two matrices by row or by column.
+* Append two matrices by row or by column or create a sub-matrix.
-* Determine whether a `JMatrix` is a vector and Vectorize a matrix.
 * Dot-multiply each element of matrices of the same dimention.
 * Calculate the dot-product of two vectors.
 * Display a matrix to the console.